Architecture and Packages

 1. Analyze text into tokens and segments.

-2. Measure those segments against a font string.
+2. Measure those segments through the configured backend against a font string.

 3. Store break opportunities and derived widths.